How to Analyze Your Exoplanet Observations

 • an Advanced module for people who use observations from their own telescope.

-OR Download EXOTIC from GitHub and Run EXOTIC Locally On Your Own Computer (for advanced participants.
-There are known issues with this software if using it on a Windows machine.)
+OR Download EXOTIC from GitHub and Run EXOTIC Locally On Your Own Computer (for advanced participants: There are some known issues with this software if using it on a Windows machine.)

-• Features: Images are read off of the user's hard drive -- nothing is uploaded to Gdrive.
-This method can be helpful for those with large filesizes, many files, or a slow internet connection.
+• Features: Images are read off of the user's hard drive -- nothing is uploaded to Google.
+This method can be helpful for those with large file sizes, many files, privacy concerns, or a slow internet connection.

 • Limitations: Requires user to install Python3 and multiple subpackages.

 • Installation Instructions for Windows.
-Mcintosh, and Linux/Unix computers
+Mac, and Linux/Unix computers:

 Alternatively, if you are already using other software to reduce your exoplanet transit observations, you can use any other reduction code that you would like -- as long as the data is in the correct format for uploading to the AAVSO Exoplanet Database.